writememe/blog.danielteycheney.com/content/posts/blog-automation-part-three.md

 The collection of YAML files are housed inside a folder, which must correlate with the `BasedOnStyles` setting in the Vale configuration file.

-In this project, we're using the following five styles for this site:
+In this project, I'm using the following five styles for this site:

 - Vale (built-in style)
 - [Google](https://github.com/errata-ai/Google/)